Fantastic Beasts: The Secrets of Dumbledore: Theatrical

 Fantastic Beasts: The Secrets of Dumbledore premiered at the Royal Festival Hall in London on 29 March 2022.
 It was first released to cinemas in Belgium and the Netherlands on 6 April 2022, followed by other European countries, Australia, China, and Japan through 8 April, the United States and Argentina on 15 April, and the Philippines on 16 April.
 In the United Arab Emirates, Egypt, Saudi Arabia, Qatar, Bahrain, Kuwait, and Lebanon, the film was released on 28 April 2022.
 The Secrets of Dumbledore was made available to stream on HBO Max on 30 May 2022.

-The film was initially scheduled to be released on 12 November 2021, but following Depp's departure, his role's recasting with Mikkelsen and the COVID-19 pandemic, Warner Bros. shifted the release to 15 July 2022.
+The film was initially scheduled to be released on 12 November 2021, but following Depp's departure, his role's recasting with Mikkelsen and the COVID-19 epidemic, Warner Bros. shifted the release to 15 July 2022.
 In September 2021, the film's release was pushed forward three months early to 15 April 2022.
 It was later announced that the film would be released a week earlier in the United Kingdom and Ireland on 8 April 2022.